MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 ---
-title: "Latent Dirichlet Allocation | Microsoft Docs"
+title: "ML Studio (classic): Latent Dirichlet Allocation - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Latent Dirichlet Allocation module to group otherwise unclassified text into a number of categories. ms.date: 05/06/2019 ms.service: "machine-learning"